-Shubhadeep Basak: I have done my graduation in Electrical Engineering from Government College of Engineering Amravati, Maharashtra.
-I have secured a gold medal for my academic accomplishments.
-Even during my 12th and 10th standards, I have performed consistently well.
-I have also excelled in a wide range of competitions that includes painting, test on Indian Culture, General Knowledge quiz etc. I took training in Hindustani Classical Music (vocals and harmoniums) for 10 years.
+Shubhadeep Basak: I have done my graduation in Electrical Engineering from Government College of Engineering Amravati, Maharashtra and was also awarded a gold medal for my academic accomplishments.
+Even during my 12th and 10th standards, I performed consistently well.
+I have also excelled in a wide range of competitions that include painting, test on Indian Culture, General Knowledge quiz etc. I have trained in Hindustani Classical Music (vocals and harmoniums) for 10 years.
 I belong to a well-educated family and both my parents are doctors.

 Shubhadeep Basak: My first and foremost hobby is singing.
 I also like to read books and write poems.
 Traveling, too, is a hobby for me.

-Jagranjosh.com: Why did you decide to go for MBA program after Engineering?
+Jagranjosh.com: Why did you decide to go for the MBA program after Engineering?

 Shubhadeep Basak: I am immensely grateful to my engineering course.
 I developed the necessary hard skills due to it.
-But, I understood that was not enough.
-I wanted to seek entry into the corporate world in a more prepared and enhanced manner.
-An MBA will provide me with the required skills to do so.
-Also, I will be interacting with students from diverse backgrounds during my MBA.
-It will make my learning process a holistic one.
+But, I understood that they alone were not enough.
+I sought entry into the corporate world and wanted to do that in a more prepared and enhanced manner.
+Pursuing an MBA course will provide me with the required skills to do so.
+Also, I will be able to interact with students from diverse backgrounds during my MBA program and it will make my learning process a holistic one.

 Jagranjosh.com: Did you try for other MBA Entrance exams as well?
 If yes, what was your experience?

-Shubhadeep Basak: Yes, I have appeared for CAT, XAT, IIFT, NMAT, SNAP and MH MBA CET.
-CAT and XAT are those exams which require great conceptual clarity.
-IIFT is about question selection.
-SNAP, NMAT and MH MBA CET are speed tests.
-In fact for NMAT and MH MBA CET, I had to get used to that speedy environment, learn some shortcuts and above all, manage the time accordingly.
+Shubhadeep Basak: Yes, I appeared for CAT, XAT, IIFT, NMAT, SNAP and MAH CET.
+Of these CAT and XAT are the exams that require great conceptual clarity.
+IIFT is all about question selection.
+SNAP, NMAT and MAH CET are speed tests.
+In fact for NMAT and MAH CET, I had to get used to that speedy environment, learn some shortcuts and above all, manage the time accordingly.
 SNAP is also a speed test with the exclusion that it has negative marking.

 Jagranjosh.com: What was the CMAT Exam pattern?

-Shubhadeep Basak: The Feb-15 CMAT pattern had four sections-Quantitative Techniques and Data Interpretation, Logical Reasoning, Language Comprehension and General Awareness.
+Shubhadeep Basak: The Feb-15 CMAT pattern had four sections-Quantitative Techniques and Data Interpretation, Logical Reasoning, Language Comprehension, and General Awareness.
 There were 25 questions per section.
-For each correctly attempted question, four marks were awarded and 1 mark was deducted for wrongly attempted question.
-The time duration was 180 minutes.
-We can move across various sections during the test and this is the best part of CMAT.
+For each correctly attempted question, four marks were awarded and 1 mark was deducted for wrongly answered questions.
+The allotted time duration for the exam was 180 minutes.
+We could move across various sections during the test and this is the best part of CMAT.

 Jagranjosh.com: In which sections of CMAT exam you did the best and why?

-Shubhadeep Basak: I did my best in QTDI and GA sections.
-Actually, I had worked hard for QT from the beginning of my preparation.
+Shubhadeep Basak: I did my best in Quantitative Techniques and Data Interpretation and General Awareness sections.
+Actually, I had worked hard for Quantitative Techniques from the beginning of my preparation.
 In addition to this, I like to gather General Knowledge whenever and wherever I can.
 These practices really helped.

 Jagranjosh.com: What was your strategy for CMAT exam preparation?